 So, in 2009, the state brought it back, and it operated for NFL games until the present day.
 Even though attempts to expand the program to other sports failed, the revival meant that infrastructure for single-game wagering was already in place.

-Thus, Delaware began accepting its first sports bets three weeks after PASPA’s repeal.
+Thus, Delaware was able to begin accepting its first sports bets three weeks after PASPA’s repeal.
 So far, the results have been quite impressive.

 In its first report, the Delaware Lottery, which oversees sports betting in the state, published some very impressive figures.
 The report revealed that between June 5 and June 26, Delaware casinos earned just over $1 million in revenue.